UCLALibrary/kakadu-lambda-converter/README.md

 The kakadu-lambda-converter function reads TIFFs from an S3 bucket, converts them into JP2s using Kakadu, and then pushes the JP2s into a different S3 bucket.
 Since kakadu is proprietary software, you will need a license from Kakadu Software.
 If you have that license, you can use the [kakadu-lambda-layer](https://github.com/UCLALibrary/kakadu-lambda-layer) to make kakadu available to your AWS Lambda functions.
 The kakadu-lambda-layer is a prerequisite for this project.

 ### Required Attributes Needed
+In order to deploy successfully, you'll need the following criteria:
 * Terraform Enterprise(Free/Paid) Account
   * Create an organization or use your own account name as your organization
 * Terraform Enterprise(Free Tier) Token